mesosphere/kudo-spark-operator/MONITORING.md

      selector:
        "metrics-exposed": "true"
    ```
-1) Now go to the prometheus dashboard at `<kubernetes_endpoint_url>/ops/portal/prometheus/graph` and search for metrics
+1) Now, go to the prometheus dashboard (e.g. `<kubernetes_endpoint_url>/ops/portal/prometheus/graph`) and search for metrics
 starting with 'spark'.
-The Prometheus uri might be differ depends on the `prometheus-operator` installation configuration.
+The Prometheus URI might be different depending on how you configured and installed the `prometheus-operator`.